top of page

 Conclusion

-The justification for enforcing CC&Rs against homeowners who had no opportunity to negotiate them is rooted in legal fictions — constructive notice, servitude theory, and collective governance rationales — that mask the absence of true consent.
-These justifications persist because they promote judicial efficiency, serve real estate development interests, and governmental cost-shifting, but they come at the cost of fairness, transparency, and democratic accountability.
-As HOAs govern a growing share of American housing, the legal framework must evolve to reflect the quasi-public nature of these communities and the contractual imbalance at their core.
+The enforcement of CC&Rs rests on legal fictions—constructive notice, servitude theory, and collective welfare—that obscure the absence of real consent.
+These fictions persist because they serve judicial efficiency, developer interests, and governmental cost-shifting.
+But they undermine fairness, transparency, and democratic accountability.
+As HOAs govern more of America’s housing, the law must evolve to reflect their public-like powers and address the contractual imbalance at their core.

 Mike Kosor